Understanding the two conditions

 Polymyalgia rheumatica and fibromyalgia are musculoskeletal conditions with symptoms that may be hard to tell apart.
-When you have polymyalgia rheumatica, you feel pain and stiffness in the muscles in your shoulders/upper arms (shoulder-girdle), and hips (pelvic-girdle).
+When you have polymyalgia rheumatica you feel pain and stiffness in the muscles in your shoulders and upper arms (shoulder girdle) and hips (pelvic girdle).
 This feeling often comes after you’ve spent time resting, and is most severe upon wakening from sleep.

 Fibromyalgia can also cause muscle pain in the same parts of the body.
 But it’s more wide-spread and the pain is more severe.
 People with fibromyalgia tend to experience other symptoms as well, including:

 It’s not always easy to tell who has a greater chance of developing either condition.
 However, certain risk factors provide some clues.
 According to the Mayo Clinic, older adults, usually over age 65, are more likely to be diagnosed with polymyalgia rheumatica.
 It’s rare in people under age 50.